hl7ch/ch-etoc/input/pagecontent/index.md

 eTOC adds a ServiceRequest resource to the clinical content (according to the IPS) in order to depict the reason for a referral, the requested service and some additional information (e.g. coverage, room preferance etc.).

-Header information such as sender, receiver etc. are condsidered as Generic Elements (to all sorts of referral, orders etc.) and follow the definition in the ORF Implementation Guide.
+Header information such as sender, receiver etc. are considered as Generic Elements (to all sorts of referral, orders etc.) and follow the definition in the ORF Implementation Guide.

-Copy receiver is ment to receive a copy from the order and all evolving results thereof.
+Copy receiver is meant to receive a copy from the order and all evolving results thereof.

 Actors, transactions and security considerations are covered in the corresponding sections of [CH-ORF](http://build.fhir.org/ig/hl7ch/ch-orf/index.html)